ifelse-/AngularJs-Rss-Feed/README.md

 You will need npm install -g yo

-Open you command line $ npm install -g yo
+Open your command line and enter $ npm install -g yo

-Once this is successful cd into project directory from the command line.
+Once this is successful, cd into your project directory from the command line.

 To launch the app enter : grunt serve